-v.
+17.3.6.
 Student Loans and Need-Based Grants

 Students who require funding assistance are encouraged to apply for federal financial aid if they are eligible (US citizens or Permanent Residents) and need funding assistance.
-The required form is called the Free Application for Federal Student Aid (FAFSA) and is free to submit.
+The required form is called the Free Application for Federal

+Student Aid (FAFSA) and is free to submit.
 When students fill out a FAFSA, they are also automatically considered for need-based grant awards.
 Any questions related to student loans should be addressed to the ASU Financial Aid office.
 Please note that all graduate-level student loans are unsubsidized, which means students accrue interest on the loans while they are enrolled in school.

-vi.
+17.3.7.
 SAP Review